SirPepe/OnEventMixin/readme.md

 There is no way to replicate this exact behavior (event handlers for all custom events on *all HTML elements*) with JavaScript due to the lack of synchronous attribute monitoring outside of a custom element's `attributeChangedCallback()`.
+This mixin only enables event handlers for the element classes the mixin was applied to.

 You can still nest _custom elements_ and use their custom inline event handlers for this purpose: